 - TOEFL and IELTS scores are valid only if dated within two years of your program’s application deadline.

 For applicants in regions where the TOEFL iBT is not available, Cornell will continue to accept scores for the paper-based test (PBT).
-Applicants with TOEFL scores below the following minimums in any of the four categories cannot be admitted to Cornell University:

 - Please request TOEFL scores to be sent to: Cornell University Graduate School, Code #2098.
 If you are required to take the TOEFL, please note the following: